The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 UpdateRun overall status

-gives the overall status of the updateRun.
+At the very top, Status.Conditions gives the overall status of the updateRun.
 The execution an update run consists of two phases: initialization and execution.

-During initialization, the controller performs a one-time setup where it captures a snapshot of the updateRun strategy, collects scheduled and to-be-deleted ClusterResourceBindings
+During initialization, the controller performs a one-time setup where it captures a snapshot of the updateRun strategy, collects scheduled and to-be-deleted ClusterResourceBindings,

 generates the cluster update sequence, and records all this information in the updateRun status.

-condition indicates the initialization is successful.
+The UpdateRunInitializedSuccessfully condition indicates the initialization is successful.

 After initialization, the controller starts executing the updateRun.
-The UpdateRunStarted
+The UpdateRunStarted condition indicates the execution has started.

-After all clusters are updated, all after-stage tasks are completed, and thus all stages are finished, the UpdateRunSucceeded
+After all clusters are updated, all after-stage tasks are completed, and thus all stages are finished, the UpdateRunSucceeded condition is set to True, indicating the updateRun has succeeded.

 Fields recorded in the updateRun status during initialization